hkmoon/b2/python/docs/source/detailed/tracking.rst

 Here are some particular classes and functions to pay attention to:

-* :class:`pybertini.tracking.AMPTracker`
+* :class:`bertini.tracking.AMPTracker`
-* :class:`pybertini.tracking.DoublePrecisionTracker`
+* :class:`bertini.tracking.DoublePrecisionTracker`
-* :class:`pybertini.tracking.MultiplePrecisionTracker`
+* :class:`bertini.tracking.MultiplePrecisionTracker`

 Here are the implemented ODE predictors you can choose from:

-* :class:`pybertini.tracking.Predictor`
+* :class:`bertini.tracking.Predictor`

-Calls to :meth:`track_path` return a :class:`pybertini.tracking.SuccessCode`.
+Calls to :meth:`track_path` return a :class:`bertini.tracking.SuccessCode`.

 And, trackers are implemented using observer pattern.
-They live in the ``pybertini.tracking.observers`` namespace, with provisions for each tracker type available under a submodule thereof: ``amp``, ``multiple``, and ``double``.
+They live in the ``bertini.tracking.observers`` namespace, with provisions for each tracker type available under a submodule thereof: ``amp``, ``multiple``, and ``double``.
 They are also conveniently available using the ``tr.observers``, where ``tr`` is a tracker you already made.
-See :mod:`pybertini.tracking.observers.amp`
+See :mod:`bertini.tracking.observers.amp`

 Auto-generated docs
 --------------------

-.. automodule:: pybertini.tracking
+.. automodule:: bertini.tracking

-🛤 pybertini.tracking.config
+🛤 bertini.tracking.config
 =====================================

-.. automodule:: pybertini.tracking.config
+.. automodule:: bertini.tracking.config

-🛤 pybertini.tracking.observers
+🛤 bertini.tracking.observers
 ===================================

 📝 All of these are available for all trackers, though you should use the ones for your tracker type.
-Look in ``pybertini.tracking.AMPTracker.observers``, etc.
+Look in ``bertini.tracking.AMPTracker.observers``, etc.

-.. automodule:: pybertini.tracking.observers
+.. automodule:: bertini.tracking.observers

-#. ``pybertini.tracking.observers.amp``
+#. ``bertini.tracking.observers.amp``
-#. ``pybertini.tracking.observers.double``
+#. ``bertini.tracking.observers.double``
-#. ``pybertini.tracking.observers.multiple``
+#. ``bertini.tracking.observers.multiple``

 📝 Symmetrically, there are the same observers in all three.

-.. automodule:: pybertini.tracking.observers.amp
+.. automodule:: bertini.tracking.observers.amp

  Know that you are loved and appreciated, dear reader.  💟